Jacqueline Curtet

-Jacqueline Curtet (born 9 May 1955, in Toulouse) is a French former athlete, who specialized in the long jump.
+Jacqueline Curtet (born 9 May 1955) is a French former athlete, who specialized in the long jump.

 Curtet took third in the long jump at the 1975 European Cup held in Nice.
 In 1977, she won the gold medal at the Summer Universiade at Sofia, Bulgaria, with a jump of 6.38 m.
 She was a three-time participant at the European Athletics Indoor Championships, her best finish being fourth in 1978.